DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 2. Create a Service for the Web Interface
 3. Test the Web Interface

-The Deployment for the web interface will be very similar to the api the only major diference is that we will not use secrets in the configuration of the Pod instead injecting the Variable directly.
+The Deployment for the web interface will be very similar to the api the only major difference is that we will not use secrets in the configuration of the Pod instead injecting the Variable directly.

 ```yaml
 apiVersion: apps/v1